 A short-sleeved white shirt fit

 winked across his nose.

-He held my passport as a heavy weight,
+He held my passport as a paper weight,

 Rolling r’s and throaty g’s escaped from inky visas

 a yellow brick house with ivy walls,

 a white washed bungalow that smelled of jasmine,